 There’s Another Option

 Women don’t have to let vaginal dryness stop them from engaging in the heart-healthy activity of sex.
-Membrasin® offers estrogen-free vaginal moisture supplements that have been clinically studied.
-SBA24® is proven to help restore the health of the genital tract and improve the symptoms of chronic vaginal dryness and inflammation.
+Membrasin® offers an estrogen-free vaginal moisture supplement that have been clinically studied.
+SBA24™ demonstrated to help restore the health of the genital tract and improve the symptoms of chronic vaginal dryness.
 So, don’t put off sex any longer.
 Try the Membrasin® 2-Step Starter Pack, and find out how comfortable post-menopause sex can be.